Need help with your Discussion

 Descriptive Statistics and Reporting Results

-Manipulating and describing statistics so that they will be easily understood are basic but required skills for the researcher.
-Academic researchers may tolerate uninspiring text-based presentations if they must (but really do not need to).
-However, in the business world visuals and graphic presentations are a requirement.
-Right up there at the top of the presentation tools arsenal are those beautiful color charts and graphs that help explain the relationships represented in the numbers.
+Manipulating and describing statistics so that they will be readily understood are basic but required skills for the researcher.
+Academic researchers may tolerate uninspiring text-based presentations if necessary (but do not need to).
+However, in the business world, visuals and graphic presentations are a requirement.
+At the top of the presentation tools arsenal are those beautiful color charts and graphs that help explain the relationships in the numbers.

 Descriptive Statistics and Reporting ResultsDescriptive Statistics and Reporting Results